acl-org/acl-2023/_pages/reviewer/advice.md

 *   Check what the paper’s claims are, and how the content of the paper supports that claim.
 If the paper claims X and there is a performance increase, is that really because of X?

 *   Be specific in your comments.
 For example, if you think the authors have neglected to cite key papers, then provide these references in your review.
 It might be obvious to you, but it’s often less clear to the authors.
 Being specific will help the authors to formulate a cogent response to the review, and to fix these problems in their paper.
-And it is worth noting that the authors are **not** obliged to cite or draw comparisons with contemporaneous work (i.e. appearing within 3 months of submission), especially if it is not published in a peer-reviewed venue.
+However, authors are **not** obliged to cite or draw comparisons with contemporaneous work (i.e. appearing within 3 months of submission), especially if it is not published in a peer-reviewed venue.

 *   Be constructive in your advice.
 Stating that some aspect of the paper is done badly can be helpful in the gatekeeping aspect of review (providing grounds for rejection), but it tends to be less helpful to the authors.
 Some suggestions of how the authors might improve these problematic aspects can allow them to develop the work into something considerably better.